MohamedRebai41/CodeQuest2023/Problem_06/statement.md

-# Problem A : Image classification
+# Problem A : Hidden Treasures

 ## Statement: